 If you are in doubts, in case of any account related issue your primary point of contact is your local support team member via the support email address.
 Do not post such issues on the tracker.

-Account deactivation / remove from mailing list¶
+Account deactivation / remove from mailing list

 Before you leave, please clean up your home/work/scratch directories data.
 Consider who should have your data after you are done: does your group still need access to it?.
 You won’t have access to the files after your account is deactivated.
 Note that scratch/work directory data are unrecoverable after deleting, which will happen eventually.
+If data is stored in a group directory (/scratch/$dept/$groupname), it won’t be deleted and will stay managed by the group owner.